randomstar3540/randomstar3540/README.md

 ### Hi there 👋

 - 🏫 I'm a 2nd year undergraduate student at The University of Sydney
-- 🌱 I’m currently majoring in Compiter Science and Pure Mathematics
+- 🌱 I’m currently majoring in Computer Science and Pure Mathematics
 - 🔎 I'm interested in topics like operating systems, computer architecture and physics
 - 🔉 I can speak Cantonese (Native), Mandarin (Native), English (Fluently) and Japanese (Intermediate)
 - 🤔 I’m looking for some research or internship opportunities